smtcoq/smtcoq/README.md

 (integer difference logic), `QF_BV` (theory of fixed-size bit vectors), `QF_A` (theory of arrays), and their combinations.

+A more efficient version of this tactic, called `cvc4_no_check`, performs only the check at `Qed`.
+(Thus it is safe, but a proof may fail at `Qed` even if everything went through during proof elaboration.)

 ### The smt tactic